Appearance

 Related pages

-- Risk Limits & Halt — what the Risk Limit Hit chip means and how to resume.
+- Risk Limits & Halt — the daily-loss cap and how to resume after a halt.

 - Execution Modes — why No Follow-Up happens on alert-style channels.